 Healing Family From Addiction

-Healing Springs offers a one of a kind family intensive program that addresses each family’s unique needs.
-These intensives are held each month, Thursday evening through noon on Sunday.
+Healing Springs offers one of a kind family weekend programs that addresses each family’s unique needs.
+These programs are held each month, Thursday evening through noon on Sunday.
 You are encouraged to attend during your loved one’s treatment stay with us, but you may attend after he/she has discharged if needed.
-Our family intensive not only offers a comprehensive program overview but also provides emotional support and connections to other families who share your same struggle.
+Our family weekend not only offers a comprehensive program overview but also provides emotional support and connections to other families who share the same struggle.
 During the intensive, you will become familiar with our Integrated Addiction Model which will provide you and your loved one with a relatable understanding of addiction as well as a common language for healthier communication within your family system.
 You will also identify multi-generational emotional and behavioral patterns in your family through a genogram activity.
 And finally, each family will be involved in a personalized group/family psychotherapeutic process with your loved one facilitated by our clinical team of experts.

 Clients will have the opportunity to engage in family therapy while in treatment.
 With clinical discretion and collaboration with the client, family members and friends will be involved based on readiness, availability and clinical appropriateness.
 Common topics include rebuilding trust, addiction and trauma education, triggers and emotional regulation skills, discharge planning and relapse prevention.